Limb injuries following trauma are extremely common ED presentations.

 - Minor injuries in patients with bleeding diatheses or on anticoagulants

-Symptoms and signs of compartment syndrome (the “P”s – note: not all need to be present to diagnose compartment syndrome)
+Symptoms and signs of compartment syndrome (the “P”s)

 - Pain out of proportion to the apparent injury